samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 In comparison to the outright misleading and chaotic graph from our original measurements, metrics managed by the tracer are stable and consistent.
-Not only do we accurately assign work to each scrape but we are now indifferent to violent worker death: Prometheus will have recorded the metric up until the worker disappears, ensuring that work doesn't disappear if the worker goes away.
+Not only do we accurately assign work to each scrape but we are now indifferent to sudden worker death: Prometheus will have recorded the metric up until the worker disappears, ensuring that work doesn't go unreported if the worker goes away.

 ### Can I use this?